vapoursynth/vapoursynth/doc/installation.rst

 **************************

 These are the requirements:
-   - with Meson:

    * Meson 0.63.0 or later

    * ninja-build

-   - with Autotools: (deprecated, will be removed in future releases)
-      * Autoconf, Automake, and Libtool

    * pkg-config